-Edward Yurkowski retired as the Chief Executive Officer of Procon, which in addition to investing in resource companies is a full mining service provider through Procon Mining & Tunnelling Ltd., and served as a director and consultant for Procon until April 2018.
+Edward Yurkowski retired as the Chief Executive Officer of Procon, which in addition to investing in resource companies is a full mining service provider through Procon Mining & Tunnelling Ltd. and served as a director and consultant for Procon until April 2018.
 Edward has been involved in the mining and civil contracting industries since 1966, including ownership and management of two large mining construction contracting companies.
-Edward received his Bachelor of Science in Civil Engineering in 1971 from the University of Saskatchewan and currently serves as a director of a number of other TSX and TSXV listed companies, including Imperial Metals Corp. and BC Moly Ltd.
+Edward received his Bachelor of Science in Civil Engineering in 1971 from the University of Saskatchewan and currently serves as a director of a number of other TSX and TSXV listed companies, including Imperial Metals Corp.

-David Ramsay, B.A., Director, Yellowknife, Northwest Territories
+David Ramsay, B.A., Director, Calgary, Alberta

 David Ramsay is the President of RCS Limited, a government relations and management consulting firm and is also owner and CEO of Arctic Mineral Resources Limited, a private mineral/diamond exploration company.
 David previously served as a member of the Legislative Assembly for the GNWT as well as the Executive Council of the GNWT from 2011 to 2015, holding portfolios including Attorney General/Minister of Justice; Minister of Industry, Tourism and Investment; Minister Responsible for the NWT Business Development Corporation; Minister of Transportation; and Minister of the Public Utilities Board.
 In his capacity as Minister of Industry, Tourism and Investment, David led two trade missions to China and Japan focused on mining, diamonds, oil and gas and tourism.
-David is currently a director of Northern Gateway Consulting Ltd.
+David is also the VP of Government and Industry relations with Innovative Business Solutions.